Macro: Record and Replay Automated Actions

 How to use Macro actions after checks?

-1. Create a Macro as explained above to record the actions on the web page.
+- Create a Macro as explained above to record the actions to be performed after the change is detected.

 How to edit a Macro?